 Jose Carvajal, MA in Geography.
 Interests: climate change, expertise, the Arctic.

 Clea Harrison, MA in Geography (co-advisor with Daniel Hiebert).
-Interests: political identity, migration.
+Interests: political identity, social activism.

 Michael Pinkard, MA in Geography (co-advisor with Luke Bergmann).
 Interests: the production of scientific and bureaucratic knowledge, quantitative method, politics of expertise.

-Maria Cervantes, PhD in Geography (since 2020).
+Maria Cervantes, PhD in Geography (co-advisor with Elvin Wyly).
 Interests: digital geographies, political identity, high-skill migrants.

 Alexine Sanchez, MA in Geography.
 Interests: military base closures, urban real estate, policy processes.

-Maria Cervantes, MA in Geography (2020).
+Maria Cervantes, MA in Geography (continued on for PhD and listed again above for that reason).
 Interests: digital geographies, political identity, high-skill migrants.